krystal/cuetip/README.md

 ## Configuration

 There is some configuration which is required.
-In a Rails application, you can place this in `config/initializers/cuetip.rb`.
+In a Rails application, in: `config/initializers/cuetip.rb`.

 ```ruby
 Cuetip.configure do |config|